demisto/content/Integrations/FeedTAXII/FeedTAXII_description.md

 **Source Reliability** - Because this is just an example, we can leave the default value.
 Ordinarily you would set the reliability equal to how much you trusted the feed's source.

 **Indicator Expiration Method** - For this example, we can leave the default value here.
+Ordinarily you would set the value according to the type of feed you were fetching from.
+As an example, let us say that you are a customer of a Cloud Services provider and you want to add the URLs from which that provider serves up a lot of the services you use to your network firewall exclusion list.
+Assuming that that same Cloud Services provider maintains an up-to-date feed of the URLs from which they currently provide service, you would probably want to configure a feed integration instance with this parameter set to `Expire indicators when they disappear from feed` so that you don't continue to mark a given URL with a `Good` reputation after it is no longer being used by your Cloud Services provider.

 **Feed Fetch Interval** - For this example, we can leave the default value here.